JCast867/JCast867/README.md

 # Hello!
 I'm Jaime Castaneda :slightly_smiling_face:

 I'm a computer science student at DePaul University.
-I'm concetrating in software development and minoring in data science, expected to graduate in March 2025.
-I'm enjoy working on full-stack development, as well as exploring data science topics like machine learning and data analysis.
-I'm seeking opportunities in software engineering, data science, data engineering, or frontend, backend, and full-stack development.
+I'm concentrating on software development and minoring in data science, and I expect to graduate in March 2025.
+I enjoy working on full-stack development and exploring data science topics like machine learning and data analysis.
+I'm seeking opportunities in software engineering, data science, data engineering, front-end, back-end, and full-stack development.

 ## Skills